justinkang221/justinkang221.github.io/_publications/qFourier.md

 date: 2023-01-15
 venue: Preprint
 paperurl: 'https://arxiv.org/pdf/2301.13336.pdf'
-citation: 'Kang, J., Erginbas*, Y. E., Agzazadeh, A., Ramchandran, K. (2023). &quot;Efficiently Computing Sparse Fourier Transforms of q-ary Functions.&quot;.'
+citation: 'Kang, J., Erginbas*, Y. E., Agzazadeh, A., Ramchandran, K. (2023). &quot;Efficiently Computing Sparse Fourier Transforms of q-ary Functions&quot;.'
 ---

-Abstract:Fourier transformations of pseudo-Boolean functions are popular tools for analyzing functions of binary sequences.
+Abstract: Fourier transformations of pseudo-Boolean functions are popular tools for analyzing functions of binary sequences.
 Real-world functions often have structures that manifest in a sparse Fourier transform, and previous works have shown that under the assumption of sparsity the transform can be computed efficiently.
 But what if we want to compute the Fourier transform of functions defined over a q-ary